 First-Year Students

 Admitted candidates are those who, in the view of the Admission Committee, are likely to succeed in and contribute to the Carroll College community.
 The Committee conducts a comprehensive review when evaluating and determining the admissibility of candidates.
-In all cases, the underlying principle of comprehensive review for admission consideration is the assessment of preparedness, potential and purpose.
-The process is one that weighs heavily the candidate’s past academic performance with the greatest emphasis placed upon the candidate’s grades and the quality of academic preparation (curriculum).
+In all cases, the underlying principle of comprehensive review for admission consideration is the assessment of preparedness, potential, and purpose.
+The minimum standard for automatic acceptance is a cumulative high school GPA of 2.85 on a 4.0 scale.

 • English – 4 years